Yerdna1/MCP_SQL_AI_AGENT/README.md

 ## Limitations & Future Work

 *   **DML/DDL Unsupported:** The agent only supports `SELECT` queries due to intent classification and the assumed read-only nature of the MCP postgres `query` tool.
-*   **RAG GDrive Population:** Populating the RAG knowledge base from Google Drive documents is not implemented (the `populate_gdrive_kb` function is a placeholder).
+*   **RAG GDrive Population:** Populating the RAG knowledge base from Google Drive documents requires manual steps using an MCP client, as detailed in the UI when clicking the "Prepare GDrive KB Population" button.
+The `populate_gdrive_kb` function only prepares the initial search request.
 *   **Error Handling:** UI feedback for MCP connection errors, query execution errors, or graph failures could be more specific and user-friendly.
-*   **Security:** While a human-in-the-loop step is added, ensure the MCP server's database connection uses appropriately restricted permissions.
+*   **Security:** The human-in-the-loop step adds a layer of safety, but ensure the MCP server's database connection uses appropriately restricted permissions.
 *   **Docker Compose:** The provided `docker-compose.yml` needs review to ensure it correctly sets up the application *and* the required MCP servers with appropriate volumes and environment variables, passing necessary configurations.